If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘What’s the incantation?’
 Harry asked.
 ‘February’s already started, there’s not long until the task.
 I need to get started if I don’t want to watch Fleur Delacour win again.’

 ‘Redeo.
 Don’t focus on changing anything specific, we’re relying on your intent being your own subconscious self-image, so your magic reverts you to how you normally are.’
-Salazar leant forward and tied his serpent into a complex knot.
+Salazar leant forward and tied his serpent into a complex knot with satisfied grin.
 ‘It’s not a fix-all by any means, but it could save your life if you really botch it.’

-Redeo…’ Harry watched the painted serpent struggle, then curl up into a ball between Salazar’s feet.
+Redeo…’ Harry watched the painted serpent struggle and curl up into a ball between Salazar’s feet.
 ‘I think your snake is sulking.’

 ‘Good.’
 Salazar poked it with his toe.
 ‘Damn thing hasn’t stayed so still in about a century.’